 Olive Oil Origin & Single-Origin Heritage

-From the hills of Molochio, Calabria—a Blue Zone known for remarkable longevity—to your table.
-Deliba EVOO is single origin and monovarietal, grown in our family groves and bottled at the source for peak freshness and a clear sense of place.
+From the hills of Molochio, Southern Italy — a Blue Zone known for remarkable longevity — to your table.
+Deliba EVOO is single-origin and monovarietal, grown in our family groves and bottled at the source for peak freshness and a clear sense of place.

-Molochio’s hillside olive groves at golden hour — the single-origin home of Deliba EVOO
+Molochio's hillside olive groves — the single-origin home of Deliba EVOO, Calabria, Southern Italy

 TL;DR